Genza999/Signature/README.md

 ## Features
 * Record signature in an attribute
-* Customizable size, pencolor and grid
+* Customizable size, pencolor, pen size ,drawing preferences i.e max and min width and grid
 * Reset button to delete signature and reset the canvas

 ## Configuration